-The Best Breeds of Snakes to Have as a Small Pet
+The Best Breeds of Snakes to Have as Pets

-The Best Snakes to Have as a Pet
+The Best Snake to Have as a Pet

 People who are interested in getting a pet snake always have a few basic questions.
 The most important is which type of snake is going to be best for them.
 Following that come questions about how to take care of the new snake, what to feed it and what other things a new owner should know.
 The answer to all of those secondary questions can't be made until you've chosen a snake so you'll want to do that first.